The Seattle Service Center is open Tuesday - Friday, 10am - 5pm. Please call ahead for appointments, 206-725-5200.

-To register and get the Zoom connection details, scouts should send email to email@example.com with their name and troop number.
-Please ensure the mail is copied to another adult such as a parent or the scoutmaster.
+To get the Zoom link to join, Scouts should send an email to email@example.com with their name and troop number.
+Don't forget to copy another adult on the email.

 Here are more details about merit badges and the process from the National organization.